Lease Negotiation

 When a buyer takes over a lease, they typically must sign a new personal guarantee.
 If the remaining lease obligation is $500,000 or more, that personal guarantee represents significant personal risk.
 Leases with burn-off provisions, limited guarantee amounts, or guarantees that reduce as the tenant demonstrates payment history are more attractive to buyers.
 We negotiate these provisions during initial lease execution so they benefit you during operations and benefit the buyer during the sale.

-The bottom line: every lease provision we negotiate today affects your bottom line for the duration of the lease and determines your options when it is time to sell.
-Investing in proper lease negotiation is not an expense — it is one of the highest-return investments a restaurant operator can make.
+Every lease provision we negotiate today affects your bottom line for the duration of the lease and determines your options when it is time to sell.
+Investing in proper lease negotiation is not an expense.
+It is one of the highest-return investments a business operator can make.

 Frequently Asked Questions